Commentary: The NFL Black Monday Blues

 Luckily, the Giants don’t have one of those either.

-Las Vegas (+5.5) at Cincinnati: The last time the Bengals won a playoff game, “Home Alone” was the number one movie in the country.
+Las Vegas (plus 5.5) at Cincinnati: The last time the Bengals won a playoff game, “Home Alone” was the number one movie in the country.
 And ironically, Joe Burrow looks a lot more like a grown-up Kevin than Macaulay Culkin does at this point.

 Pick: Bengals to win and cover, winning by six or more.